PrisonTeam/Prison/knownissues_v3.2.x.md

 This is put on hold for the v3.2.2 release.

+* **Exclude specific Prison commands**

+Ability to exclude, or ignore, specific commands upon startup.

+NOTE: this may not be needed.
+Disabling the Prison Ranks module solved the problem, which was trying to use EZRanksPro and prison's /rankup command was conflicting with that plugin's /rankup command.

-* **List currencies that are used in Ranks**
+* **Upon startup validate all Blocks that are defined in the mines**

-Done.
-On startup, gather all currencies that are defined within the Ranks, confirm there is a economy that supports it, and then print the list with the ranks module.
+Upon loading prison, validate that all blocks that are defined within each mine are actually valid for that version of minecraft.
+This will be important in that it may help eliminate possible errors when the server owner upgrades the server, or other plugins.
+Also it will be very helpful when Prison's block handling is enhanced since it will be a tool used to verify and maybe even fix incorrect block types.

 * **Skip Mine Resets - Based upon usage and percent remaining**